 Under Articles XII and XVIII: B of the GATT, a Member may restrict imports in order to safeguard its balance of payments.
 However, a lack of well-defined criteria with which to judge whether the country has met the conditions of these articles has led to occasional abuse.
 To correct this, the WTO Agreement attempted to clarify the conditions for invoking the BOP provisions.
 These conditions are detailed in the Understanding on the Balance-of-Payments Provisions of the GATT 1994 (the Understanding) and summarized below (Figure II-3-3) in the Outline of BOP Understanding.
 Among other requirements, countries invoking BOP safeguards must now specify products involved and provide a timetable for their elimination.
 In 2009, both Ukraine and Ecuador introduced import restriction measures after the Lehman Brothers collapse, and have requested the application of GATT Articles XII and XVIII: B. In the case of Ukraine, however, the introduction was merely temporary, both countries had withdrawn all measures.
-In 2015, Ukraine and Ecuador introduced import restrictions again.
-Ukraine failed to get consensus on its measure in the Committee on Balance of Payments.
-Ecuador's measure is under discussion (as of the end of January 2016).
+In 2015, Ukraine and Ecuador introduced import restriction again, but, without being able to reach a consensus in the BOP Committee, both of them were abolished.